St Anns Medical CentreTel: 01709 375500

 If you would like us to remind you of future appointments please make sure we have your current mobile number on our system, you should then receive a message the day before reminding you of your appointment time.

-We will now ask for a brief outline of your problem when you call to make an appointment at the practice.
+A member of our reception team will ask for a brief outline of your problem when you call to make an appointment at the practice.
 This isn’t because our reception staff are nosy but it’s a new approach that we call care navigation.

 Through specialist training, our team can now offer more choice on who to see in the practice and help you get to the right health professional fast.
 Our receptionists never offer clinical advice or triage; this is about offering you the choice to see other specialists in our practice team if they have the expertise to deal with your problem; often quicker and without the need to see the GP each time.